 The main reason most restaurants are not able to manage their finances and suffer losses is that they are not able to keep their restaurant costs in check.
 Restaurant Cost Control is essential as it allows you to identify the area of your expenses and take corrective and preventive measure to keep a healthy ratio between your expenses and finances.
-Read a detailed resource on Food and Beverage Cost Control in restaurants here.

-1. Tracking and Managing Inventory to Control Food Costs
+1. Tracking and Managing Inventory to Ensure Food Cost Control

 2. Purchasing Raw Materials on Credit to Reduce Costs

 You can control your restaurant costs by going for minimalist cash transactions and conducting all your purchases through the restaurant’s account on a credit basis.
 Usually, the raw materials purchased in cash are less in quantity and can turn out to be expensive as compared to when you are buying them in bulk.

 Purchasing the raw materials on credit is a good idea as it allows you to run your restaurant, generate revenue, and then pay off the credit for the money made.
 Consider the Credit Period before deciding your restaurant’s vendor.
 It is usually around 15-20 days but differs from vendor to vendor.
 Remember to establish the ground rules of payment, ordering, and receiving.
 Join a ‘Purchase Group’, if possible, to significantly lower your restaurant costs.
 In a Purchasing Group, because of the sheer number of buyers, the suppliers often lower the prices.